mmikowski/powercss/README.md

 /* End _box_ style */
 ```

 Of course, if that was all that PowerCSS provided, why bother?
-When all we need static styling it is certainly simpler to create
-traditional CSS files using a nice, comfortable text editor or IDE.
-However, when we need our application to change styling based on
-any real-time environmental factor, that's where PowerCSS really
+When all we need static styling it is certainly simpler to create traditional CSS files using a nice, comfortable text editor or IDE.
+However, when we need our application to change styling based on any real-time environmental factor, that's where PowerCSS really shines.
-shines.

 ## Example 002: Double-buffering
-This example is illustrated by `pcss._ex002_.html` which can
-be found in the `node_modules/powercss/examples` directory or [online][9].
-Open the file with your browser to see the results.
+This example is illustrated by `pcss._ex002_.html` which can be found in the `node_modules/powercss/examples` directory or [online][9].
+Open the file with a browser to see the results.

-Double-buffering is an common technique to minimize processing and
-flicker across many areas of computer graphics.
-PowerCSS creates two
-`style` elements, and switches between them to apply CSS.
-PowerCSS never enables a `style` element until the CSS is completely
-written to it.
-This allows us to change all styles on a page with just
-one document re-flow, which can be insanely fast compared to changing
-styles individually from multiple stylesheets.
+Double-buffering is an common technique to minimize processing and flicker across many areas of computer graphics.
+PowerCSS creates two `style` elements, and switches between them to apply CSS.
+PowerCSS never enables a `style` element until the CSS is completely written to it.
+This allows us to change all styles on a page with just one document re-flow, which can be insanely fast compared to changing styles individually from multiple stylesheets.

-PowerCSS is intended to replace **all** stylesheets for an
-application.
-While we can use external sheets for our CSS during
-development, we shouldn't need them for production release.
-PowerCSS plays very nicely with others and is designed to avoid conflict
-with third-party web components.
+PowerCSS is intended to replace **all** stylesheets for an application.
+While we can use external sheets for our CSS during development, we shouldn't need them for production release.
+PowerCSS plays very nicely with others and is designed to avoid conflict with third-party web components.

 ## Example 003: **Mixin maps**
-This example is illustrated by `pcss._ex003_.html` which can
-be found in the `node_modules/powercss/examples` directory or [online][10].
-Open the file with your browser to see the results.
+This example is illustrated by `pcss._ex003_.html` which can be found in the `node_modules/powercss/examples` directory or [online][10].
+Open the file with a browser to see the results.

 ### Symbol substitution
 A CSS rule declaration looks like the following: